aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 11. Service log pipelines read, parse, process AWS service logs and ingest them into Amazon OpenSearch domains.

+After deploying the solution, you can use [AWS WAF](https://aws.amazon.com/waf/) to protect CloudFront or AppSync.
+Moreover, you can follow this [guide](https://docs.aws.amazon.com/appsync/latest/devguide/WAF-Integration.html) to configure your WAF settings to prevent GraphQL schema introspection.

 This solution supports two types of log pipelines: **Service Log Analytics Pipeline** and **Application Log Analytics Pipeline**.

 ## Service log analytics pipeline